EasyPost/example-ui-for-buying-shipments/README.md

 This project provides an example for buying shipments using EasyPost API.

-The application provides a minimal web application that can be hosted on any computer, and enables one to buy shipments and receive labels along a tracking number.
+The application provides a minimal web application that can be hosted on any computer, and enables one to buy shipments and receive labels along with a tracking number.

 ### Requirements